RiskQuantDotCom/RiskQuantWebsite/content/pages/be-prepared.md

   buttons:
    - button:
      url: "/be-prepared/"
-     text: CTA.
-Learn more.
+     text: What are you doing to get that evidence?
      external: false
      buttonTheme: primary
-   - button:
-     url: "/be-prepared/"
-     text: Lets talk.
-     external: false
-     buttonTheme: primary
 - template: grid
   options:
     theme: base
-  heading: "What are you doing to get that evidence?"
+  heading: "Can you credibly answer these questions?
+Can you evidence it?"
   subHeading: ''
   contentType: features
   sortBy: weight